Gelassen/swap/README.md

 # Swap
 The idea behind this project is to give people an option to exchange products and services without money (barter).

+# Github Actions CI
+Similar to the case of <a href="https://github.com/Gelassen/government-rus">government-rus</a> tests passes locally, but on the server one test has been failing which marks CI run as unsuccessful.
+The root cause of this is unclear.
+Build reports created at the end of the build work as 2nd source of confidence as a workaround of this issue.

 # Tech doc in user stories
 As a user I open an app and write services I can offer.